Archdiocese of Tarragona: Visigoth period (5th to 7th centuries)

 The Visigothic king, Euric, took possession of Tarragona in 475 and totally demolished it.
 During the occupation of the Visigoths it flourished once more.

-Previous to 516 we find the name of Archbishop John, who, on 6 November, 516, assembled all the bishops of his province and held the first provincial council of Tarragona, at which ten bishops were present.
+On 6 November 516, Archbishop John assembled all the bishops of his province and held the first provincial council of Tarragona, at which ten bishops were present.
 In 517 he assembled another provincial council in Girona.

 Sergius, who was bishop from 535 to 546, held councils in Barcelona and Lleida (546).
-St. Justus, Bishop of Urgel, dedicated to him his commentary on the Song of Solomon.
+Justus, Bishop of Urgel, dedicated to him his commentary on the Song of Solomon.
 Tranquillinus was bishop for many years previous to 560.
-He had been a monk in the Monastery of Asana, under the direction of St. Victornus.
+He had been a monk in the Monastery of Asana, under the direction of Victornus.

 Artemius, bishop prior to 589, was not able to attend the Third Council of Toledo (589), but sent a substitute, Stephen.
 He called provincial councils at Zaragoza (599) and Barcelona.

 Eusebius (610–632) held the council of Egara (Terrassa) to enforce the canons of the Council of Huesca.
 Audax (633–638) was present at the Fourth Council of Toledo (633), and Protasius (637–646) at the Sixth (638) and Seventh (646) Councils of Toledo.
 Cyprianus (680–688) sent representatives to the Thirteenth (683), Fourteenth (684), and Fifteenth (688) councils of Toledo.
 Vera assisted personally at the Sixteenth (693) and Seventeenth (694).